Sunday, October 25, 2015

 Perhaps there was no room for professions?

-But royalists managed to do so,
+But royalists managed to include them,

 as a way to show the arbitrariness